The management of public drunkenness in Western Australia: policing the unpoliceable?

 A common theme in both jurisdictions is that these measures did not disturb the underlying principle that cannabis continued to remain illegal, that the reforms were accompanied by an expansion in the scope of the law in relation to those who commit supply offences and that juveniles were excluded.
 The article notes the reform process was largely conducted by expert groups with oversight by parliamentary committees & that in both jurisdictions government sought to present reform as a measure that would better manage the health and conviction harms due to the criminalisation of cannabis.

-Click here to view or download a PDF version (143k) of this paper or to go to the Web JCLI website for an online version.
+Click here to view or download a PDF version (143k) of this paper.

 Swensen G & Prior J.

 Law reform concerning minor cannabis offences in WA